gchilingaryan/Digit-Recognizer/README.md

 This is a implementation of [this](https://www.kaggle.com/c/digit-recognizer) competition in the Kaggle.

 Python Folder:
 Same implementation done with two libraries Tensorflow and Keras using CNN (Convolutional Neural Network).
 Both models are 97-98% accurate.
 Libraries:
 `pip install pandas`
 `pip install numpy`
 `pip install os`
 `pip install matplotlib`
 `pip install tensorflow`
 `pip install tflearn`
 `pip install keras`

 Javascript Folder:
-In order to start the model working you should be in the same directory as mdel.json file.
+Draw a digit from 0 to 9 in the window and the model will try to guess that numner.In order to start the model working you should be in the same directory as model.json file.
 Run `http://127.0.0.1:8080` in your terminal.
 I your localhost server os not `http://127.0.0.1:8080` then replace your server in digit_recognizer.js.
 Libraries:
 `p5.js`
 `tensorflow.js`